Seahawks grind to 27-10 win over Cardinals

-The Seahawks (3-1) scored two touchdowns by early in the second quarter, one on Clowney’s spectacular interception return and another on a 9-yard pass from Russell Wilson to tight end Will Dissly.
+GLENDALE, Ariz. — Russell Wilson threw for 240 yards a touchdown, Jadeveon Clowney returned an interception for a touchdown and the Seattle Seahawks beat the Arizona Cardinals 27-10 on Sunday.

-After the early touchdowns, Seattle controlled the game’s pace with Chris Carson, who ran for 104 yards on 22 carries.
-Maybe more importantly, Carson didn’t have a turnover after losing a fumble in each of the first three games.
+The Seahawks (3-1) scored two touchdowns by early in the second quarter, one on Clowney’s spectacular 27-yard interception return and another on a 9-yard pass from Wilson to tight end Will Dissly.

 Murray’s introduction to the NFL continues to be a mixed bag.

-On the Cardinals’ second drive, he tried to throw a screen pass to David Johnson, but Clowney was there to make him pay.
+On the Cardinals’ second drive, he tried to throw a screen pass to David Johnson, but the 6-foot-5, 255-pound Clowney shed a block and jumped into the air, snatching the ball before sprinting for a 27-yard touchdown.
+It gave the Seahawks a 10-0 lead.

 It was Clowney’s first career interception and third career touchdown.
-The Seahawks acquired the standout defensive end in a trade with the Houston Texans just before the season started, hoping to add to a formidable defense that already includes defensive end Ziggy Ansah and linebackers Bobby Wagner and K.J.
-Wright.
+The Seahawks acquired the standout defensive end in a trade with the Houston Texans just before the season started.

 Murray scored his first career rushing touchdown with a 9-yard run with 10:21 left in the fourth quarter to pull the Cardinals within 20-10.
 The No. 1 overall pick finished 22 of 32 passing for 241 yards and one interception.
 David Johnson had eight catches for 99 yards.